AymanMohammedGo/Prayers-timings/README.md

 Features:\
 Showing the times of the five prayers according to the name of the city\
 Show the name and time remaining for the next prayer\
+Show a monthly calendar of prayer times by city\
 Show current date and time\